 An eighteenth century English cartographer, Jonathan Green, sets out on a journey to map the uncharted lands of Transylvania, only to discover the dark secrets and dangerous creatures hidden in a cursed, fantastical Romanian forest.

 The English traveller Jonathan Green receives from Peter the Great an order to map the Russian Far East.
 Once again he sets out for a long journey full of incredible adventures that will ...
 See full summary »

 A drug industry has gained a huge popularity in the United States and Eastern Europe.
 In response, FSB has been organizing underground operations to infiltrate the most notorious drug gangs...
 See full summary »

 Early 18th century.
 Cartographer Jonathan Green undertakes a scientific voyage from Europe to the East.
 Having passed through Transylvania and crossed the Carpathian Mountains, he finds himself in a small village lost in impassible woods.
 Nothing but chance and heavy fog could bring him to this cursed place.
 People who live here do not resemble any other people which the traveler saw before that.
 The villagers, having dug a deep moat to fend themselves from the rest of the world, share a naive belief that they could save themselves from evil, failing to understand that evil has made its nest in their souls and is waiting for an opportunity to gush out upon the world.Written by

-An adaptation of Nikolai Gogol's popular 1835 short story about the demon Viy -- whose gaze was deadly if met eye-to-eye -- it was originally scheduled to be released in 2009 to coincide with the 200th anniversary of Gogol's birth.
+An adaptation of Nikolay Gogol's popular 1835 short story about the demon Viy, whose gaze was deadly if met eye-to-eye.
+It was originally scheduled to be released in 2009 to coincide with the 200th Anniversary of Gogol's birth.
 See more »

 Was this review helpful to you?